ebankoff/ebankoff/README.md

 ```

 I'm currently studying to become an information security specialist.
 I know C++, C#, Python and Swift.
-In my free time, I develop bots for Discord and Telegram.
-I can make a website to order💻
+In my free time, I develop bots for Discord or Telegram and I can make a website to order💻

-I'm open to job offers💼.
+I'm open to job offers💼

 As for my interests, it's simple.
 I love chess and billiards.
 I have a yellow belt in karate🥋 and I love spending time with my friends.